 - Study optional vocational-facing course units including translation.

-- Spend your third year studying or working abroad in Germany, Austria or Switzerland.
+- Spend Year 3 studying or working abroad in Germany, Austria or Switzerland.

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

 We offer dedicated financial support packages of up to £2,000 for residence abroad students, based on household income.
 You will be automatically assessed for this, based on your Student Finance financial assessment - you just need to make sure you apply for a financial assessment in the academic year in which your residence abroad will take place.